310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-no~ i live in the sea, as you already know. you are the one who lives in the mountains, yes?
+no~ i live in the [ocean], as you already know. you are the one who lives in the [mountains], yes?
 {% endbubble %}

 {% bubble Keito %}